 This indirect approach, using an intermediate MIDI representation, meant that I couldn't create music on the fly as a live performance, the way that dance DJs do.
 I'm strictly an armchair composer sitting in my room churning out tunes.
 One advantage that MIDI does offer though is the large selection of General MIDI instruments that I can change at will, so that having found a promising structure I could try it out with any combination of instruments, including orchestral and brass sections, string sections and choral effects.

-Here’s a typical example of the Python music code, for a short tune I generated recently called Tango1:
+Here’s a typical example of my Python music code, for a short tune called 'Tango1':

 from midiseq import *from music import *from instruments import *from math import truncfrom random import randint, seed